Bachelor of Information Technology

 Whole program fee

-1. The duration of programs is flexible and can be adapted on an individual basis upon enrolment.
+1. RMIT Vietnam has 3 semesters per year, in each semester you enrol into a maximum of 3 courses.
+The duration of programs is flexible and can be adapted on an individual basis upon enrolment

-2. Program fees are priced and invoiced in Vietnam Dong (VND).
+2. Program fees are priced and invoiced in Vietnam Dong (VND) by semester.

 3. Payment in other currencies will be converted to VND at the exchange rate on that day.
 Bank transfer is the preferred method of payment.